sviperll/argo/README.md

 GHC has *core*-language, but it is too low level and Haskell to *core* translation is [really](GHC implementation) not obvious.

+### Compilation and Run-time ###

+This topic is akin discussion of lazyness.
+What I want to state is that VM is needed for language, similar to JVM.
+VM is the only known way to get both modularity and performance.

+VM provides:

+ * Fast compilation times.
+   Go language proves that this may be very important to some peaple.

+ * Fast execution of modular code.
+   VM has no limitations on optimizing little functions spread out acros bunch of modules.

+Optimizing compilers can be close like GHC, but it has costs

+ * Much longer compilation times.
+   Compiler needs to optimize everything unlike VM that can optimize hot spots only.

+ * True separate compilation can't be implemented becase cross-module inlining prevents it.
+   You need to recompile every dependent module even if module interface doesn't change to prevent inlining of old (bad) version of some function.

+To get true benefits from VM.
+VM (byte-)code should be best suited for optimization.
+This means that code should be high-level enough.
+GHC Core language should be VM's "byte-code" if we going to build VM for GHC-Haskell, because GHC performs most of it's optimizations on Core-level.

+I'd like to use supercompilation as an optimization technique, since it get some [good results](citation needed).
+If we what to use supercompilation as a VM's optimization technique, we should use STG language as a VM's byte-code.

+### Layout rule and curly braces ###

+### Negative number syntax ###

 ### Final syntax examples ###